thanos-io/thanos/docs/proposals-accepted/20231114-split-store-gateway.md

 #### Fetching series and chunks

-The querier will first make a `Select()` call to the `IndexStore` to retrieve the Series labels and the metadata about the chunks.
+The querier will first make a `Match()` call to the `IndexStore` to retrieve the Series labels and the metadata about the chunks.
 The querier would make concurrent calls to multiple `ChunkStore`s to read the corresponding chunks.
 A `SeriesSet` will be created by stitching together the chunks with the corresponding series.

-#### Adapting the Select()/Chunks() into Series()
+#### Adapting the Match()/Chunks() into Series()

 Querier fetches data from Stores using Store API, which uses Series API to fetch series labels and chunks at the same time.
-The new Select and Chunks API are not compatible with Series API and we don’t want to introduce breaking changes.
+The new Match and Chunks API are not compatible with Series API and we don’t want to introduce breaking changes.

-To allow querying `IndexStore` and `ChunkStore` using `Select()` and `Chunks()` requests, we can add an adapter in querier which exposes Store API, but uses `Select()` and `Chunks()` API to fetch data instead.
+To allow querying `IndexStore` and `ChunkStore` using `Match()` and `Chunks()` requests, we can add an adapter in querier which exposes Store API, but uses `Match()` and `Chunks()` API to fetch data instead.

 The adapter can be implemented as a `storepb.StoreClient`. https://github.com/thanos-io/thanos/blob/v0.32.5/pkg/store/proxy.go#L49